iiasa/GLOBIOM_doc/source/GUI.rst

 interface (GUI) for running GLOBIOM and analyzing results.
 Installation instructions are found `here <https://github.com/iiasa/GLOBIOM_GUI/blob/master/README.md>`_.

-The GUI provides a user-friendly way to run GLOBIOM and perform interactive analysis of the model output.
+The GUI offers a user-friendly way to run GLOBIOM and perform interactive analysis of the model output.
 One or more output GDX files resulting from GLOBIOM scenario runs can be loaded for charting, mapping, tabulation and comparison.